joonasmmp/joonasmmp.github.io/content/kurssit/ena09tehtavat/testiy.md

 }

 a = shufflee(a);

+shuffle()

 var selectedTerm = null, //to make sure none is selected onload
     selectedDef = null,
     termsContainer = document.querySelector("#terms"), //list of terms
     defsContainer = document.querySelector("#defs"); //list of definitions